mtg-league/mtg_league_faq/index.md

 # Overview

-The Grubhub Magic League is a month-long, cross-company Magic the Gathering (card game) tournament.
+The Grubhub Magic League is a month-long, Magic the Gathering (card game) tournament.
 Employees from every team are welcome to participate in one on one matches - facing off for glory (and prizes).

 # Magic?
 That game from the 90’s?
 Yep - precisely that game!
 Not only is it still around, it’s bigger than it’s ever been with almost 35 million players.
 PAX East recently featured a tournament (the “[Mythic Invitational](https://www.magic.gg/news/capturing-magic-at-the-mythic-invitational)”) with a million dollar prize pool!
 There are lots of reasons people play Magic but the basic gist is: